Profiles in Poetry: Friedrich Schiller

 With these prefatory remarks, we are proud to present a selection of Schiller’s great poetry in hopes that a new age of timeless poetry might be informed by the greatest bards of the past, upon whose work, a new generation of immortal artists will build.

 10. Sehnsucht (Longing)

 Yet see!
-A lonely bark is rocking And it seems no helmsman's there: Sails are open, waves are foaming, But should a mortal soul dare?
-Then its courage and faith alone Must direct it - no God's hand; Only magic carries a man To that magic wonderland.
+A lonely bark is rocking And it seems no helmsman’s there: Sails are open, waves are rising, But should a mortal soul dare?
+He must be bold, he must have faith, Waiting is no fair god’s hand— Only wonder carries a man To that magic wonderland.